adrianocastro189/stormwind-library/documentation/docs/resources/views/window.md

 blocks?_

 It's totally possible, as
-the `contentFrame` is a public property of the `Window` class and can be used to position frames.
+the `contentFrame` is a public property of the `WindowPage` class and can be used to position frames.
 The `setContent()` method is just a helper to add frames as blocks, but it's not mandatory to use it.

+It's totally fine to use `contentFrame` as a parent and relative point to add frames that don't need to be stacked vertically.

 :::